tsuACM/truman_acm_website/_pages/codeathon.markdown

 More information will be available closer to the judging date, so keep checking back!

-## Theme: (TBD)
+## Theme:

-We will disclose the theme during the opening ceromony.
+Solve a Truman Problem!

+Solve any problem at Truman State University!

 ## Prizes